toppyy/gial/README.md

 **giäl** is a BASIC-inspired programming language imitating the [Rauma dialect](https://en.wikipedia.org/wiki/Rauma_dialect).
 In rauma the term for 'language' is 'giäl' - hence the name of language.
 Apologies in advance to native speakers of Rauma.

-The compiler translates giäl to assembly for x86.
+The project is actually a translator: it translates giäl to assembly for x86.
 The assembler targeted is [NASM](https://www.nasm.us).
 It is written in C++.

 The project follows Jack Crenshaws's [Let's Build a Compiler](https://compilers.iecc.com/crenshaw/) article series.
 Jack writes in Turbo Pascal and targets 68000, so code's been re-written, but I've stolen the ideas.